 His research activity focuses on the study of the dynamics of photoinduced electron transfer and charge carrier separation at donor-acceptor heterojunctions and in nanostructured semiconductors.
 He is the author and co-author of more than 200 scientific papers (h-index 83).
 He currently teaches general physical chemistry to freshmen students in chemistry.
 He gives two classes on general- and redox photochemistry in the MSc program in chemistry and chemical engineering and the doctoral programs in energy and photonics.

-Jacques-E. Moser presided the Swiss society of photochemistry and photophysics (1995-1998) and the Grammaticakis-Neumann international prize committee (1999-2001).
-He was a member of the board of the Swiss chemical society (2007-2012).
-He served as a member of the standing committee of the European photochemistry association (1992-2000) and of the executive committee of the division for fundamental research of the Swiss chemical society (1999-2014).
-He was the director of the Section of chemistry and chemical engineering of EPFL and a member of the direction of the School of basic sciences from 2007 to 2015.
+Jacques-E. Moser presided the Swiss Society of Photochemistry and Photophysics (1995-1998) and chaired the jury of the Grammaticakis-Neumann international prize in photochemistry (1999-2001).
+He was a member of the board of the Swiss Chemical Society (2007-2012).
+He served as a member of the standing committee of the European Photochemistry Association (1992-2000) and of the executive committee of the division for fundamental research of the Swiss Chemical Society (1999-2014).
+He was the director of the Section of Chemistry and Chemical Engineering of EPFL and a member of the direction of the School of Basic Sciences from 2007 to 2015.

 Current workThe aim of the Group for Photochemical Dynamics (Moser Group) was to contribute to the advancement of solar energy conversion science and technology through fundamental research.
 Efforts focused in particular on scrutinizing the mechanisms and ultrafast dynamics of light-induced electron transfer and charge separation at donor-acceptor heterojunctions, and in supramolecular assemblies.